nickp10/mcubed-lineup-insight-data/README.md

 * `code: string` - Specifies the team abbreviation (e.g., "BOS").
 * `fullName: Team` - Specifies the full team name (e.g., "Boston Red Sox").
 * `players?: Player[]` - Optionally specifies an array of [Players](#Player) that are on the team.

+#### <a name="TeamInsight"></a>TeamInsight
+Instances of this class are returned from calling the `getTeamInsight` function from the [InsightData](#InsightData) object or serialized to JSON when using the command line interface.

+* `code: string` - Specifies the team abbreviation (e.g., "BOS").
+* `fullName: Team` - Specifies the full team name (e.g., "Boston Red Sox").
+* `oppositionRank?: Map<string, number>` - Optionally specifices a map of opposition ranks.
+For NBA, NFL, and NHL, this would be a map of defense versus position.
+The key represents the offensive position to index the map by.
+The value represents the rank the opposing team allows.
+A rank of 1 would indicate the team allows the fewest fantasy points to the opposition at that position.
+A rank of 30 (or 32 for NFL) would indicate the team allows the most fantasy points to the opposition at that position.
+For MLB, instead of basing it on offensive position, it is based on offensive handedness.
+Therefore, the defensive rank would be based on fantasy points allowed to right handers, left handers, and switch hitters.
+The key would be one of `R`, `L`, or `S`, and the value would be the corresponding rank 1-30.

 #### <a name="ContestType"></a>ContestType
 Defines an enumerated list of valid contest types.
 A contest type represents a DFS site.